CodePipeWrangler/code_jitsu_gh/genomics/Bioinformatics_Tools.md

 ### Uncategorized scripts

-Show how significant the average lengths of sequences in a Fasta file (e.g. set of chromosomes) are using seqlen.awk from my bin and awk programming
+Show how significant the average lengths of sequences in a Fasta file (e.g. set of chromosomes) are using seqlen.awk from my bin and awk programming.

 $ for file in gly*/*main.fna; do echo $file; seqlen.awk $file | cut -f2 | awk '{for(i=1;i<=NF;i++) {sum[i] += $i; sumsq[i] += ($i)^2}}
           END {for (i=1;i<=NF;i++) {
           printf "%f %f \n", sum[i]/NR, sqrt((sumsq[i]-sum[i]^2/NR)/NR)}